-5.3 If substantively new information affecting evaluation of the candidate is added to the file after it has been considered by the Appointment and Promotion Committee, this information will be communicated to the Committee.
+5.3 If substantively new information affecting evaluation of the candidate is added to the file after it has been considered by the Committee on Library Personnel PolicyAppointment and Promotion Committee, this information will be communicated to the Committee.
 If so requested, the appropriate administrative officers will discuss such information with the Committee, which shall have the right to add to the file its subsequent reaction.